cameocodes/coder-academy-notes/april17.md

 ---

-### Scrum Board Columns
+## Scrum Board Columns
-- Product backlog
+- Product Backlog
-- User stories
+- User Stories
 - To Do
 - In Progress
 - Testing